 “A few years back, a national survey conducted by J.D.
 Power and Associates for the textile service industry found that customers are more inclined to do business with employees who wear uniforms because they stood out as professionals and were seen as being more competent and knowledgeable,” says Adam Soreff, Director of Marketing at UniFirst, a North American provider of uniforms and workwear.
 “Those survey results hold true today and can translate into real bottom-line benefits for those companies choosing a managed uniform program for their employees.”

-So how can your company benefit from incorporate a uniform program?
-Check out these 10 ways:
+So how can your company benefit from incorporating a branded uniform program?
+Check out these 10 ways—and see the on-trend garments that you can incorporate into your own program today:

 1. Create An Attractive Business Image